suyinwb/kickstarter-analysis/README.md

 The above shows that campaigns with the most likely change of reaching their goals are campaigns below $1000; with 71% campaigns reaching their funding goals.
 Second highest campaigns to reach their goals are campaigns between $1000 to $4999; with 66% campaigns reaching their funding goals.
 Third highest campaigns to reach their goals are campaigns between $5000 to $9999; with 53% campaigns reaching their funding goals.
-Fourth highest campaigns to reach their goals are campaigns between $10,000 to $14999 and between $40,000 to $44999; with 48% campaigns reaching their funding goals and 48% campaigns reaching their funding goals, respectively.
+Fourth highest campaigns to reach their goals are campaigns between $10,000 to $14999 and between $40,000 to $44999; with 48% campaigns reaching their funding goals and 49% campaigns reaching their funding goals, respectively.

+Funding goals above $50,000 has the highest failed rate at 58% and canceled rate at 23%.

+// show the numbers of campaigns vs their percentage, just like how we do for the previous chart.

 ### Challenges and Difficulties Encountered

 For [Analysis of Outcomes Based on Launch Date](#analysis-of-outcomes-based-on-launch-date), initially it seems like Louise only has the 3 months (May, June, July) out of a year to be able to have a better chance at a successful Kickstarter campaign.
 However, when we look deeper at the dataset, we will see that while the numbers of successful campaigns are launched during those months, those are also the months with the highest campaign launches.
 Therefore we need to take into consideration the percentage of successful campaigns vs the total number of campaigns launched in the same month.
 For this data, please see [Analysis of Percentage Outcomes Based on Launch Date](#analysis-of-percentage-outcomes-based-on-launch-date).

 ## Results